dbortoluzzi/mpai-aif-v1/README.rst

-How to build IOTNODE project, based on PlatformIO
+How to build the project ofr the ST IOTNODE, based on PlatformIO
 =====================================

 1. `Install PlatformIO Core <http://docs.platformio.org/page/core.html>`_